-1. As required by the Companies (Auditor's Report) Order2016' (as amended) issued by the Central Government of India in terms of sub section (11) ofsection 143 of the Act (hereinafter referred to as the "Order") and onthe basis of such checks of the books and records of the Company as we considered appropriateand according to the information and explanations given to us we enclose in the Annexure-1 a statement on the matters specified in paragraphs 3 and 4 of the Order tothe extent applicable.
+1. As required by the Companies (Auditors Report) Order 2016 (asamended) issued by the Central Government of India in terms of sub section (11) ofsection 143 of the Act (hereinafter referred to as the "Order") and on thebasis of such checks of the books and records of the Company as we considered appropriateand according to the information and explanations given to us we enclose in the Annexure-1 a statement on the matters specified in paragraphs 3 and 4 of the Order to the extentapplicable.

-a) We have sought and obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books; c) The StandaloneBalance Sheet Statement of Profit and Loss (including other comprehensive income andCash Flow Statement dealt with by this Report are in agreement with the books of account;

-d) In our opinion except the possible effects of matter described in basis forqualified opinion section of our report the aforesaid standalone financial statement complywith the Accounting Standards specified under Section 133 of theAct read with Rule 7 ofthe Companies (Accounts) Rules 2014 to the extent applicable and;
+d) In our opinion except the possible effects of matter described in basis forqualified opinion section of our report the aforesaid standalone financial statementcomply with the Indian Accounting Standards (Ind AS) as specified under Section 133 of theAct read with Rule 7 of the Companies (Accounts) Rules 2015 and;

-3. With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according tothe information and explanation given to us:
+3. With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to the information andexplanation given to us:

 b) The Company has made provisions as required under the applicable law or accountingstandards for material foreseeable losses if any on long term contract includingderivative contracts.